China sees 2,641 new coronavirus cases, 143 deaths, as it struggles to slow spread

-The total of confirmed infections across mainland China was now 66,492 after 2,641 new cases were confirmed, as of Friday, the commission said.
+The total of confirmed infections across mainland China was now 66,492 after 2,641 new cases were confirmed, as of Friday, the National Health Commission said.

 The death toll rose by 143 to 1,523, it said, with most of the new deaths in central Hubei province and in particular the provincial capital of Wuhan, the city of 11 million people where the outbreak began in December.

-National Health Commission official Liang Wannian told a news conference the government would continue to try to contain the spread of virus in Wuhan.
+National Health Commission official Liang Wannian told a news conference the government would continue to try to contain the spread of virus in Wuhan, which has been under virtual lockdown for three weeks.

 The commission was focused on lowering the fatality rate and reducing the infection rate, Liang said.